Author: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, January 2016.

 A calcineurin inhibitor stops calcineurin working, by binding to proteins in the cells called immunophilins.
 The results are:

 Calcineurin inhibitors are used topically and systemically to treat various inflammatory skin diseases, especially:

-Side effects and risks of the specific calcineurin inhibitors are described in the individual topics.
+Side effects and risks of the specific calcineurin inhibitor are described in the individual topics.

 As a class of drug, the main concern is the effect of calcineurin on kidney function.
 Suspected reasons for nephrotoxicity include:

 The risk of nephrotoxicity is reduced by:

 © 2019 DermNet New Zealand Trust.